stoneyrh/gSOAP/gsoap/ios_plugin/README.md

     porxy.soap->passwd = "somepass";
 @endcode

+Make sure to **never use Basic authentication without HTTPS**.
+HTTPS must be used to ensure that Basic authentication is secure.

 @section ios_example Examples

-This section introduces four examples to demonstrate the development of client applications consuming Web services on iOS platforms such as iPhone and iPad using the gSOAP tools and the iOS plugin.
+This section introduces four examples to demonstrate the development of client applications consuming Web services on iOS platforms, such as iPhone and iPad, by using the gSOAP tools and the iOS plugin.

 The first example @ref ios_example_calc is a basic calculator client app.
 The second example @ref ios_example_geoip is a web service that locates the country of a certain IP Adress.
 The third example @ref ios_example_weather returns weather results for well-known US cities, and the fourth example
 @ref ios_example_air shows information on every airport within a given country.

-We assume you already have had the experience in development of applications for iPhone and iPad using Xcode with iOS SDK installed.
+We assume you already have had some experience developing applications for iPhone and iPad using Xcode with iOS SDK installed.
+Experience is not required to read on, but helpful in case you get lost in the details of the Xcode iOS SDK.

-Directions:
+General recommendations:

-- Rename the .m files to .mm files, if any;
+- Rename .m files to .mm files;

-- Generate a C++ proxy class using wsdl2h and soapcpp2 -j, which produces the source code you will need to access the Web service;
+- Generate a C++ proxy class using soapcpp2 -j, which produces the source code you will need to access the Web service;

-- Add stdsoap2.cpp and stdsoap2.h from the gSOAP package to your iOS project;
+- Add stdsoap2.cpp and stdsoap2.h from the gSOAP source code tree to your iOS project;

 - Add gsoapios.h and gsoapios.mm that are part of the iOS plugin files to your iOS project;

-- In your client code create an engine context and register the iOS plugin.
+- In your client code register the iOS plugin.

 @subsection ios_example_calc Simple Calculator Example (C++)